 How should international relations be organised?
 This was a central question in the international history of the twentieth century.
 This module explores the ideas of international organisation that emerged, and how they were realised in practice in bodies like the League of Nations and the United Nations, as well as subaltern internationalist projects like the Afro-Asian and Non-Aligned movements.
 Why did governments and non-governmental actors create and participate in international organisations?
 What was the significance and impact of those organisations?
 And why should historians study these past internationalist projects today?
 Much of the most exciting recent work by international and global historians has grappled with these questions.15 credits

 - Language and Society in Early Modern England

-This module investigates what words meant in early modern England – not merely to social and intellectual elites (though they are certainly part of the mix) but also ordinary men and women.
-In doing so, it encourages you to reflect on the implications of these meanings – and their changes and continuities over time – for social attitudes, relationships, and practices.
-Working at the intersection of social, literary and intellectual history, you’ll explore diverse primary material - including diaries, court records, and printed texts - as you delve into different techniques for analysing language and meaning.30 credits
+This course invites students to think about what words meant in early modern England - not merely to social and intellectual elites (though they are certainly part of the mix) but also ordinary men and women.
+In so doing it encourages reflection about the implications of these meanings - and their changes and continuities over time - for social attitudes, relationships, and practices.
+These aims reflect the impact of the infamous 'linguistic turn' on early modern studies and how some of the most interesting recent work on language and meaning has been done at the intersection between literary, intellectual, and social history.15 credits

 - Microhistory and the History of Everyday Life